 We are interested in analyzing the physics along the asymptotic trajectories to which the potential sends the scalars to infinite distance in the field space.
-These asymptotic trajectories should solve the equations of motion including the potential, and should be able to approach an infinite distance boundary of the field space without being obstructed by the potential, meaning that the potential must go to zero asymptotically.
-This way, they correspond to the infinite distance limits that can be described by the EFT with a finite cut-off.

-Intuitively, these trajectories will asymptotically approach a gradient flow trajectory where the shape of the potential (and the field metric) runs the show.
-Parameterizing the trajectory as $s^{j}(\lambda)$ such that $\lambda \to \infty$ is at infinite distance, the gradient flow condition is given by where $\partial^j V_M = G^{jk} \partial_k V_M$ is evaluated along the trajectory itself. $\mathcal{F}(\lambda)$ is some smooth, positive function and $\dot{s}^j$ represents differentiation of $s^j$ with respect to $\lambda$ .
-This parameter does not necessarily have a physical meaning, with $\mathcal{F}$ accounting for this reparametrization freedom.
+These asymptotic trajectories should solve the equations of motion including the potential, and should be able to approach an infinite distance boundary of the field space without being obstructed by the potential, where $\partial^j V_M = G^{jk} \partial_k V_M$ is evaluated along the trajectory itself. $\mathcal{F}(\lambda)$ is some smooth, positive function and \dot{s}^j represents differentiation of s^j with respect to λ .
+This parameter does not necessarily have a physical meaning, with \mathcal{F} accounting for this reparametrization freedom.
 One can check that this trajectory satisfies the equations of motion in the slow-roll approximation, i.e. when the friction term dominates over the second order ones, such that the equation of motion 2.2b reduces to